-Stages 3: Therapy for Preschoolers
+Stage 3: Therapy for Preschoolers

+This is the “Let me try!” stage.
 Between roughly 3 and 5 years old, children are stepping out into the world with curiosity and imagination.
 Erikson framed this stage as the balance between initiative vs guilt.
 Initiative is the child’s growing ability to plan, pursue goals, and take on new challenges.
-Guilt arises when children feel that their ambitions or choices are wrong or unacceptable.
-Successfully navigating this stage fosters purpose—a healthy drive to set goals and pursue them confidently.
+When supported, they develop a sense of purpose.
+When overly controlled, criticized, or shamed, they may feel guilt about their desires or capabilities.

 How Therapy Can Help